lwa-project/lsl/docs/source/data-formats.rst

 TBN
 ---
 TBN data is similar to TBW data, except that the data are complex and have a variable sample rate of up to 100 kHz.
-The data is divided into packets with 512 samples per stand per polarization.
+The data are divided into packets with 512 samples per stand per polarization.

 .. note:: Fields are big endian